KaiquanMah/Training/Udacity/Data Modeling Fluency/workings.md

 | 6.
 Upgrades/maintenance without downtime is hard | 6. **Seamless Upgrades/maintenance without downtime, high availability** |
 | 7.
 Can become very costly over time | 7. **Cheaper than SQL** over time |
 | 8.
 Smaller dataset | 8. **Large dataset** |

+Databases
+- Database: A set of related data and the way it is organized
+- Database Management System: Computer software that allows users to interact with the database and provides access to all of the data.
+- The term database is often used to refer to both the database and the DBMS used.